HerrMagiic/CSS-CreateCustomCommands/README.md

 ### Multiple Files

 If you want to have multiple files instead of one big one create a folder in plugins/CustomCommands named Commands there you can create json files and folders as many as you want and with any name.

+## Contributing

+You are welcome to contribute to this project!
+Simply create a pull request, and it will be promptly reviewed.